The signs that an employee might be struggling with their mental health at work and how best to respond

 Globally, an estimated 12 billion working days are lost every year to common conditions such as depression and anxiety at a cost of US$ 1 trillion per year in lost productivity.
 This is something that needs to be taken seriously, for your employees and your organisation's bottom line.

-The warning signs that may indicate that someone is struggling with their mental health
+Warning signs that indicate someone is struggling with their mental health

 We often attribute unusually high levels of anxiety or depression to circumstance - for example, we might feel under pressure because of a fast-approaching deadline or our company could be going through a particularly stressful and busy period, and so we assume those feelings will pass.